Azure VM Series Retirement 2028: Affected VMs and Migration

 • Resizing an existing VM preserves all attached managed disks

-1. What is Azure VM Series Retirement 2028?
+What is Azure VM Series Retirement 2028?

-2. Which Azure VM series are retiring in 2028?
+Which Azure VM series are retiring in 2028?

-The VM series retiring in 2028 include F, Fs, Fsv2, Lsv2, G, Gs, Av2, Amv2, and B-series v1.
-These families are based on older hardware generations.
+The May 2028 wave covers D, Ds, Dv2, Dsv2, and Ls.
+The November 2028 wave covers F, Fs, Fsv2, Lsv2, G, Gs, Av2, Amv2, and B-series v1.
+All of these families run on older hardware generations.

-3. Is Azure B2s affected by the 2028 VM retirement?
+Is Azure B2s or B2ms affected by the 2028 retirement?

-If you do not migrate before November 15, 2028, the affected VM will no longer start or redeploy.
+If you do not migrate before the relevant deadline, the affected VM will be automatically deallocated.
 Compute access stops, but managed disks and data remain intact.
+The VM cannot be restarted.

-5. Will my Azure VM data be deleted after retirement?
+Will my Azure VM data be deleted after retirement?

 No. Azure does not delete managed disks automatically.
-While the VM becomes unusable, OS and data disks remain available and can be attached to a supported VM.
+While the VM becomes unusable, OS and data disks remain available and can be attached to a new supported VM.

-6. Do public IP addresses or SSH keys change during migration?
+Do public IP addresses or SSH keys change during migration?

 When resizing an existing VM, SSH keys and credentials remain unchanged.
 Static public IPs stay the same, but dynamic IPs may change unless converted to static before migration.